"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 SAD also decreases our levels of serotonin, which is a hormone that affects our appetite and our mood.
 SAD has shown to be a major contributor to depression in the winter months for women.

-Atypical depression means that your depressed mood can brighten in response to positive events but quickly return to serious depression.
+Atypical depression means that your symptoms may improve temporarily in response to positive events but quickly worsen again.
 Symptoms of atypical depression can vary from person to person.
 Key signs and symptoms may include:

 - Depression that temporarily lifts in response to really good news or positive events